 (Ionad Seirbhíse Guaire)

-Ireland's newest motorway service area has been around for ages.
+One of Ireland's newest motorway service areas has been around for ages.
 It was mothballed for four years while contractual arguments were sorted out, and was finally brought to life in 2019.
 Unusually for a modern service station, it has a busy restaurant area with little high street branding, though there is a small McDonald's.